 For example, let’s look at Uber.
 They offer simple emails to customers – they get right to the point.
 They’ve designed their emails to be read quickly.

-Customers can catch a title, description and then decide on the CTA.
+Customers can catch a title, description and then decide to click on the CTA.
 Uber sends updates, referrals, discounts, product launches and other seasonal emails.

 In the world of digital marketing, it makes businesses only think of marketing online, however, in-person events can still be successful – and they make great social media content.

 Event marketing is hosting an event.
 It can be used to promote content online or offline through various channels.